Violations of the Domestic Violence Injunction

 - ___ Other (Neighbor, friend, co-worker)

-Based on the allegations in the affidavit describing a violation of injunction for protection against domestic, repeat, dating, sexual and stalking violence, the Court can set a hearing and direct the Clerk’s Office to advise the Petitioner and Respondent to appear before the judge and testify at a hearing to be held at a certain time and place.
+Based on the allegations in the affidavit describing a violation of an injunction for protection against domestic, repeat, dating, sexual, and stalking violence, the Court can set a hearing and direct the Clerk’s Office to advise the Petitioner and Respondent to appear before the judge and testify at a hearing to be held at a certain time and place.